 - Sterilise the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same vessel until use.

 - Wash pumpkin in running water well.
 Then peel the skin off from the pumpkin with a peeler and remove the seeds.
 Then chop them into equal size small cubes.
-Steam the chopped pumpkin pieces in a steamer for 15 minutes.
+Steam the cubed pumpkin pieces in a steamer for 15 minutes.
 Once the pumpkins are steamed, it will be soft and transparent.
 Now blend it with little water to a smooth paste in a blender.
-You can steam it with Idli steamer plate by adding a cup of water or pressure cook it with a cup of water for 2 whistles.
+You can steam it with Idli steamer plate by adding a cup of water or pressure cook it with a cup of water for two whistles.
 For both steaming and blending, I use

 - Philips Avent Combined Steamer and Blender